 For the City, community engagement will take place through a proactive, ongoing process to assess each Community Planning Area with stakeholders.
 The County will continue to engage neighbors, businesses, and other stakeholders through planning efforts to create and update Area and Sector Development Plans.
-The City intends to engage stakeholders as part of the ongoing cycle of assessments for CPAs and through annual Citizens Academies to train neighborhood association leaders, developers, decision-makers, new City staff, and other stakeholders about the City's framework to regulate land use and offer opportunities to learn more about how other City departments operate (see Strategic Action 1.2 in the Implementation Chapter and Appendix E for more about CPA assessments and Citizens Academies).
+The City intends to engage stakeholders as part of the ongoing cycle of assessments for CPAs and through the annual City Leaders program to train neighborhood association leaders, developers, decision makers, new City staff, and other stakeholders about the City's framework to regulate land use and offer opportunities to learn more about how other City departments operate (see Strategic Action 1.2 in the Implementation Chapter and Appendix E for more about CPA assessments and City Leaders).